TYPO3-Solr/ext-solr/CONTRIBUTING.md

 * TYPO3 Version:
 * Solr Version:
 * PHP Version:
-* Error Messages / Stacktraces:
+* Error Messages / stack-traces:
 * Steps how to reproduce:

 In the ideal case you come up with a pull request and in the perfect case your pull request allready contains a regression test